Vegan Avocado Chocolate Frosting

 When to make this vegan chocolate frosting

-I always make the frosting right before I want to use it.
+I always make this vegan chocolate frosting right before I want to use it.
 It’s easiest to spread or pipe as soon as it’s made.
 Then I transfer my frosted creation to the fridge so the frosting can firm up for easy cutting.

-Avocado: Avocado flesh is the base of the frosting and gives it a thick and creamy texture.
+• Avocado: Avocado flesh is the base of the frosting and gives a thick and creamy texture.
 Make sure your avocado is ripe, otherwise it won’t blend smoothly.

-Cocoa powder: Cocoa powder gives the frosting its chocolate flavor.
-I like to use Dutch process cocoa powder for the smoothest taste.
+• Cocoa powder: Cocoa powder gives the frosting its chocolate flavor.
+Dutch process cocoa powder is ideal for the smoothest taste.
 But regular cocoa powder or raw cacao powder will also work.
 They are just slightly more bitter.

-Maple syrup: I sweeten the frosting with pure maple syrup.
-Honey and brown rice syrup also work if you prefer, but maple syrup is my preference here.
-You can also use sugar-free syrup for a keto frosting.
+• Maple syrup: I sweeten the frosting with pure maple syrup.
+Honey or brown rice syrup also work if you prefer.
+However, maple syrup is my preference because it’s sweet enough to cut through the avocado and cocoa while still being neutral in flavor.

-Coconut oil: We blend some melted coconut oil into the frosting so that it sets similar to buttercream frosting when chilled in the fridge.
+• Coconut oil: Some melted coconut oil is blended into the frosting so that it sets similar to buttercream frosting when chilled in the fridge.

 Vegan Avocado Chocolate Frosting Recipe